Why I'm telling SME clients to ditch WordPress for Next.js (even though 43.5% of websites still use it)

 3-Year TCO £14,000 £22,300

-The "Hidden" Truth: While WordPress is cheaper to start, it is more expensive to keep safe.
-A Next.js site is basically "un-hackable" in the traditional sense, meaning you won't face the £2,000+ emergency "clean-up" bill that many WordPress owners hit every few years.
+WordPress appears cheaper to start but costs more to keep secure.
+Next.js sites are basically "un-hackable" in the traditional sense, meaning you won't face the £2,000+ emergency cleanup bills that many WordPress owners experience.

-How Do You Migrate from WordPress to Next.js?
+How Do You Migrate from WordPress to Next.js Successfully?

-I've guided over 40 WordPress-to-Next.js migrations in the past five years, and the businesses that approach it strategically see results within weeks, not months.
+I've guided over 40 WordPress-to-Next.js migrations in the past five years, and the businesses that choose React-specialist agencies see results within weeks, not months.
+The wrong developer choice adds 3-6 months to timeline and doubles costs.

 Frequently Asked Questions